mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

     jenkins.instance-5d5cfb57-365b-11ea-8f22-3ece2a18bc93._app.1
     ```

-    You may have multiple tasks with the string "jenkins" in their names.
+    You may have many tasks with the string "jenkins" in their names.
 Make sure you have the correct task ID by looking at the JSON output as needed (append `--json` to above command).

 1. Download the `$JENKINS_HOME/jobs` directory to your work station: